LRydin/jumpdiff/README.md

 X = jd.jdprocess(t_final, delta_t, a=a, b=b, xi=xi, lamb=lamb)
 ```

-This will generate a jump diffusion process `X` of length `int(10000/0.001)` with the given parameters
+This will generate a jump diffusion process `X` of length `int(10000/0.001)` with the given parameters.

 <img src="/Others/X_trajectory.png" title="A jump-difussion process" height="200"/>